 The Remote View tool is opened by selecting an application in the configuration window and clicking "Launch".
-Alternately, the Remote View tool can be opened by selecting a properly configured settings file from the configuration window.
+Alternately, open the Remote View tool by selecting a properly configured settings file from the configuration window.

-Figure I-17.
+Figure H-17.
 Remote View Tool (Default Setting) after Opening from the Configuration Window

 The Remote View tool serves as an alternate interface to the 505, enabling operation and configuration from a PC.
-Use the Remote View tool in exactly the same way as the front panel, as described in Volume 1 of the 505 manuals.
-The buttons on the Remote View screen can be selected with the PC mouse.
-The PC keyboard can be used to enter text.
+Use the Remote View tool in exactly the same way as the front panel, as described in Volume 1 of the 505 manual.
+Select the buttons on the Remote View screen with the PC mouse.
+Use the PC keyboard to enter text.
 For many users, use of the mouse and keyboard will make configuration through the Remote View tool easier than configuration at the front panel.